datainsightat/hadoop_spark_cluster/README.md

 # Hadoop Spark Cluster

-The basis ot this project was created by [avp38](https://github.com/avp38/Hadoop-Spark-Environment)
+This project is based on the work of [avp38](https://github.com/avp38/Hadoop-Spark-Environment)

-The goal of this project is to create a Hadoop/Spark Cluster in a VirtualBox Environment that can be interfaced using Jupyter Lab.
+Its is to create a Hadoop/Spark Cluster in a VirtualBox Environment that can be interfaced using Jupyter Lab.

 ## Cluster Architecture